10 Essential Makeup Must-Haves

 The Perfect Nude Lipstick

 Some look too brown, and others too pink.
 Is it futile to try and find that one nude shade that just makes a bare face pop?
-Not at the Bobbi Brown counter.
-The makeup artist known for the natural look also specializes in natural-looking lipstick (go figure).
-Trust us—she has the perfect nude for everyone.
+After all, “nude” is not one-size-fits-all.
+Well, NYX Cosmetics’ Lip Lingerie has a nude lipstick that can work for anyone… and it’s super affordable.

 Tip: Chapped lips should be taken care of before you even think of applying lipstick.
-For a cheap fix, try Nivea's Kiss of Relief SOS Lip Balm.
+For a cheap fix, try Nivea’s Kiss of Moisture Lip Balm.
 Wear a thick layer to bed and wake up to softer lips in the morning.

 A Basic, Flattering Eyeshadow